 During the ninth month of the Islamic calendar, Muslims worldwide observe Ramadan.
-The IVHQ Ramadan projectallows volunteers the opportunity to experience the month of fasting from dawn until sunset within a Muslim culture, while working with socially disadvantaged families.
+The IVHQ Ramadan projectallows volunteers the opportunity to experience the month of fasting from dawn until sunset within a Muslim culture while working with socially disadvantaged families.
 Your daily activities are focused on helping and working with local children in poor neighborhoods, organizing a range of activities, including sports activities and field trips, and helping out in local soup kitchens.
 As volunteers must observe the Ramadan customs while in Morocco, this project is sure to provide you with a unique cultural insight.

-8. Jungle Conservation in Peru
+8. Amazon Jungle Conservation in Peru

-You will be in nature’s domain on this program, there is no doubt about it, so if you have a passion for the environment, or a thirst for something a bit different then this is the program for you!
+You will be in nature’s domain on this program, there is no doubt about it, so if you have a passion for the environment or a thirst for something a bit different then this is the program for you!
 The Amazonian jungle is waiting - it’s a vast wilderness, packed with unknown creatures and stunning landscapes.
-On the Jungle Conservation project in Peru volunteers have the opportunity to experience living and working within this incredible ecosystem.
+On the Amazon Jungle Conservation project in Peru volunteers have the opportunity to experience living and working within this incredible ecosystem.
 If you need further inspiration, check out this IVHQer’s firsthand experience.
 Read about IVHQer Kristin Stone’s experience here.

 After my first week on the project I was more impressed than ever by the plight to save the rainforest.
 The sanctuary certainly has an uphill battle but trying to protect some of the most amazing species this world has to offer is a worthy cause.
 Kristin Stone (IVHQ Volunteer in Peru)